Sparky

 What Affects the Cost

 • Switchboard capacity.
-If the board is full, adding a new outdoor circuit means upgrading the switchboard first.
+If the board is full, adding a new outdoor circuit means upgrading the switchboard first, which is a separate project.

 A weatherproof powerpoint mounted on an external wall near an existing indoor circuit, with a short cable run through one wall, sits toward $1,500.
 An underground cable run of 25 metres or more to a detached shed, with trenching through established gardens, a dedicated sub-board, and heavy-gauge cable for voltage drop compliance, pushes toward $4,500.